pzhp/pzhp1.github.io/_posts/2018-4-14-Concurrency-Pattern.md

 Channel | Go

 # Callback
-Before talked about callback, give an example about push/pull. in some extent, callback is push.
+Before talked about callback, give an example about push/pull.
+In some extent, callback is push.
 ```C++
 // main thread
 auto result = sendTasktoWorkThread(task); // execute in other thread